-Kansas has been an experience, a one year move is tough.
-As soon as you get your whits about you and start to make a life for yourself, it is time to go.
+Kansas has been an experience, a one-year move is tough.
+As soon as you get your wits about yourself and start to make a life for yourself, it is time to go.
 Kansas has grown on me, we got off to a rocky start.
-I do not love base living, and feel like a fish out of water most days, but I have fallen in love with Kansas City.
+I do not love base living and feel like a fish out of water most days, but I have fallen in love with Kansas City.
 It is about 45 minutes from us, and it is quickly becoming one of my favorite cities.
 This weekend one of my friends came to visit, and while I love cooking for people, I also love getting out of Dodge and trying one of the many amazing restaurants Kansas City has to offer.
 We hit up The Westside Local and had a great dinner.
 It was a great weekend.

 Ready to talk about lemon curd?
 I have tried a few lemon curd recipes, but they were either too tart, too sweet, or too eggy.
 This recipe from Ina Garten is just about perfect.
 This one not only tastes delicious, but it is really easy to make.
 What do you do with lemon curd?
 Well, it is great on a scone, a filling for a tart, swirled into yogurt, or simply on a spoon.
 I just might have a great idea on how to use this lemon curd in the next few days, so be sure to check back.
 I promise you, it is worth it.